MicrosoftDocs/win32/desktop-src/Msi/msistuff-exe.md

 ---
-Description: 'Msistuff.exe is a command line utility that can be used to display or configure the resources in the Setup.exe bootstrap executable.' ms.assetid: 'df79574c-d0e7-45e3-97c1-d62f700260ce'
+Description: Msistuff.exe is a command line utility that can be used to display or configure the resources in the Setup.exe bootstrap executable. ms.assetid: df79574c-d0e7-45e3-97c1-d62f700260ce
-title: 'Msistuff.exe'
+title: Msistuff.exe
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msistuff.exe